|Date||MId Edo-period (1603-1868), 18th Century|

 Two unidentified (collector?) seals on the lower right corner.

-Wonderful two-panel folding screen with painting of a phoenix descending between gold clouds to a river shore where a paulownia tree grows, which is believed to be his resting place.
-The composition is focusing on three basic elements, the bird, a tree and a rock, which are connected through the blue waters of a stream that is flowing from the right to the left.
-The gold clouds are framing the scene and give it spatial depth at the same time.
-This effect is highlighted by the different shades of ink in the background of the phoenix that is echoing the shapes of the clouds and deepens the effect of infinity.
+Beautiful two-panel folding screen depicting a phoenix descending through golden clouds to a riverbank where a paulownia tree grows, presumably its resting place.
+The composition focuses on three basic elements – the bird, a tree, and a rock – connected by the blue waters of a stream flowing from right to left.
+The golden clouds frame the scene and give it depth.
+This effect is enhanced by the different shades of ink in the background of the phoenix, which echo the shapes of the clouds and deepen the effect of infinity.

-The phoenix (Jap. hō-ō) is an auspicious symbol in Japanese culture.
-From about 2,000 years ago, the Chinese phoenix came to represent power which was sent to the Empress from the heavens.
-It was believed he would descend from the heavens to do good deeds and return to its celestial abode to await a new era.
-Visions of the phoenix god were considered omens of great luck and peace.
-One famous example is the pair of phoenixes on the roof of the Phoenix Hall (Hōō-dō) at the Byōdō-in temple in the city of Uji (the temple is depicted on the 10 Yen coin and became a UNESCO World Heritage site in 1994).
+The phoenix (Jap. hōō) is an auspicious symbol in Japanese culture.
+Beginning about 2,000 years ago, the Chinese phoenix came to represent the power sent from heaven to the empress.
+It was believed that it would descend from the heavens to do good deeds and return to its heavenly abode to await a new era.
+Visions of the Phoenix God were considered omens of great happiness and peace.
+A famous example is the pair of phoenixes on the roof of the Phoenix Hall (Hōō-dō) at Byōdō-in Temple in the city of Uji (the temple is depicted on the 10-yen coin and became a UNESCO World Heritage Site in 1994).

-The screen was painted by a master Kanō painter, however, remained unsigned - which is not unusual.
-The unknown painter's skillful brushwork as well as the overall composition is orientating on a famous pair of six-panel screens made by Kanō Tan'yū (1602-1674) in the Suntory Museum of Art, Tōkyō.
-Compared to Tan'yū's work, the screens seem to combine the flying phoenix from his left screen with the rock and the tree from the right screen to adapt the composition and arrange it in the much smaller proportions of a two-panel folding screens.
+The screen was painted by a Kanō master, but was unsigned, which is not unusual.
+The skillful brushwork of the unknown painter, as well as the overall composition, is based on a famous pair of six-panel screens by Kanō Tan'yū (1602-1674) in the Suntory Museum of Art, Tōkyō.
+Compared to Tan'yū's work, the screens seem to combine the flying phoenix from his left screen with the rock and tree from the right screen, adapting the composition and arranging it in the much smaller proportions of a two-panel folding screen.